 - How do you think Peace and Justice Education is supported or not supported at Tufts?
 How should it be?

-After collecting and organizing insights, a consensus exists among members of the Tufts community, both past and present, that Peace and Justice Education is a thematic and academic discipline that warrants study in higher education.
+After collecting and organizing insights, a common understanding exists among members of the Tufts community, both past and present, that Peace and Justice Education is a thematic and academic discipline that warrants study in higher education.
 I believe that my blog shows evidence of the value and impact that a Peace and Justice Education has on individuals and a community, as well as the desire for continued investment in the teaching and learning of a Peace and Justice Education at Tufts.
 Peace and Justice Education must be taught in higher education, as it is not only a worthwhile field of study at an academic institution, but vital to preparing mindful and compassionate global citizens for our divisive world.
 More information about efforts to promote Peace and Justice Education, research, and action within universities, colleges and K-12 grade levels can be found at the Peace and Justice Studies Association.

 Thank you to all of the students, alumni, and faculty who have supported me and participated in this project.
 If you would like to add your voice to the discussion, please feel free to answer any and all questions on the online google form , and send me a photo that I may post on the blog to Abigail.firstname.lastname@example.org.